Understanding DevSecOps: Uniting Development, Security, and Operations for Continuous, Secure Delivery

 - Iterate on training, tooling, and KPIs

-Parallelize scans, leverage incremental analysis, and cache dependencies.
+- Pipeline Latency Parallelize scans, use incremental analysis, and cache dependencies.

 DevSecOps is a cultural and technological shift that makes security everyone’s responsibility.
 By integrating security practices and tools across development, security, and operations: